meshachjackson/jamsync/README.md

 # JamSync

-This is a collaborative songwriting and arrangement tool designed to simplify the creative process for musicians.
+JamSync is a collaborative songwriting and arrangement tool designed to simplify the creative process for musicians.
 With JamSync, musicians can quickly and easily create chord charts, share ideas, and collaborate in real-time, from anywhere in the world.

+This project is being developed with the assistance of ChatGPT, a large language model trained by OpenAI, based on the GPT-3.5 architecture.

 ## Table of Contents